 Areas of Expertise

-Women's issues, GLBT rights, epistemology and social work science, social work education, and practice research
+Women's issues; LGBT rights; epistemology and social work science; social work education; and practice research

 In 2007, Dr. Anastas received the Council on Social Work Education's award for the Greatest Recent Contribution to Social Work Education; in 2011 she received the Distinguished Teaching Medal at New York University; and in 2012 she received the Feminist Scholar Award from CSWE’s Women’s Council.
 Her recent book, Teaching in Social Work: Theory and Practice for Social Work Educators, was published by Columbia University Press in 2010 and is currently in revision for a second edition.
-Her book on Doctoral Education in Social Work was published by Oxford University Press in 2012, was based in a national survey of doctoral students in social work.
+Her book on Doctoral Education in Social Work was published by Oxford University Press in 2012, was based on a national survey of doctoral students in social work.
+In the past she has been very involved in the journals Affilia: The Journal of Women in Social Work and the Journal of Gay & Lesbian Social Services.

 Dr. Anastas previously served on numerous national committees and boards in social work and social work education, including chairing the ANSWER Coalition working on the Dorothy A. Height/Whitney M. Young Jr. Social Work Reinvestment Act and other legislation to advance social work education and research.
 Active in NASW since 1986, her past national NASW leadership experience includes chairing NCNLI and NCOWI and the Advisory Committee to NASW's Center for Workforce Studies.
 She has also served on the national boards and executive committees of IASWR, the Society for Social Work and Research (SSWR), and as chair of GADE (Group for the Advancement of Doctoral Education).
 Past president of the Massachusetts Chapter from 1989-1991, she was the chapter's Social Worker of the Year in 1995.
 She was also a visiting scholar at CSWE in 2006-07, and was elected to the National Academies of Practice in Health Care in 2007.